Emmanue1-hub/test/README.md

 > _[Full YouTube video example - BomberCat Detect Tags](https://www.youtube.com/watch?v=2OUWNkKN-Vg&t)_

 * **Mode 2**: BomberCat will emulate the NFC card, allowing you to use it as if it were the real one.

->[!IMPORTANT]
-This mode is only accessible using the Wifi Web Server example.
+This 2nd mode is only accessible using the Wifi Web Server example.

 After each reading, the configuration mode is restarted.